globalfoodbook/gfb_author_bio/README.md

 ## Installation

-Change directory to your plugins directory and then:
+1. Change directory to your plugins directory and then:

     git clone git@github.com:globalfoodbook/gfb_author_bio.git
+OR

+1. Upload /gfb_author_bio to the /wp-content/plugins directory

+2. Activate the plugin through the Plugins menu in WordPress

 ## Usage